guillermooo/sublime-undocs/source/customization/key_bindings.rst

 (for example, :file:`Packages/Default/Default (Windows).sublime-keymap)`.
-In order to override default key bindings or add new ones, use a separate key map file with higher precedence: for example, :file:`Packages/User/Default (Windows).sublime-keymap`.
+In order to override default key bindings or add new ones, use a separate keymap file with higher precedence: for example, :file:`Packages/User/Default (Windows).sublime-keymap`.